hcoles/pitest-site/quickstart/advanced.markdown

 ### Mutation interceptor

-A mutation incterceptor is passed a complete list of all mutation that will be generated to each class before the mutation are challenged byt tests.
+A mutation interceptor is passed a complete list of all mutation that will be generated to each class before the mutation are challenged by tests.
 It is also passed a mutater that can be used to generated the mutants and a tree based representation of the unmutated class' bytecode.

 An interceptor may modify the supplied mutants, filter mutants from the list or perform a side effect such as generate a report.